-- 1. The district shall publicize this policy in the Code of Conduct and in student and staff handbooks. - 2.
-The district will provide information regarding bullying and appropriate training to all staff who have significant contact with students at the annual teacher and staff in-service. - 3.
-The administration of the district shall instruct its school counselors, social workers, mental health professionals and school psychologists to educate students who are victims of bullying on techniques for students to overcome bullying's negative effects. - 4.
-The administration of the district shall implement programs and other initiatives to address bullying, to respond to such conduct in a manner that does not stigmatize the victim, and makes resources or referrals available to victims of bullying.
+- 1. The district will provide information regarding bullying and appropriate training to all staff and volunteers who have significant contact with students at the annual teacher and staff in-service. - 2.
+The administration of the district shall instruct its school counselors, social workers, mental health professionals and school psychologists to educate students who are victims of bullying on techniques for students to overcome bullying's negative effects. - 3.
+The administration of the district shall implement programs and other initiatives to address bullying, to respond to such conduct in a manner that does not stigmatize the victim, and makes resources or referrals available to victims of bullying. - 4.
+The district shall provide education and information to students regarding bullying, including information regarding the school district policy prohibiting bullying, the harmful effects of bullying, and other applicable initiatives to address bullying, including student peer-to-peer initiatives to provide accountability and policy enforcement for those found to have engaged in bullying, reprisal, or retaliation against any person who reports an act of bullying.